maitiSoutrik/makingEmbeddedSystems/README.md

 # makingEmbeddedSystems
-A course on Design and Development of Embedded Systems by Elicia White
+A course on Design and Development of Embedded Systems by Elecia White